Matrix exponential: Computing the matrix exponential

 Finding reliable and accurate methods to compute the matrix exponential is difficult, and this is still a topic of considerable current research in mathematics and numerical analysis.
-Matlab, GNU Octave, and SciPy all use the Padé approximant.
+Matlab, GNU Octave, R, and SciPy all use the Padé approximant.
 In this section, we discuss methods that are applicable in principle to any matrix, and which can be carried out explicitly for small matrices.
 Subsequent sections describe methods suitable for numerical evaluation on large matrices.